-16.7.34.C.01.
-Control System Classifications(s): All Classifications; Compliance: Should [CID:6952]
+16.7.44.C.01.
+Control System Classifications(s): All Classifications; Compliance: Should [CID:7563]

-The design of an agency's MFA SHOULD include consideration of:
+The design of an agency MFA SHOULD include consideration of:

-- Risk Identification; - Level of security and access control appropriate for each aspect of an agency's information systems (data, devices, equipment, storage, cloud, etc.) - A formal authorisation process for user system access and entitlements; - Logging, monitoring and reporting of activity; - Review of logs for orphaned accounts and inappropriate user access; - Identification of error and anomalies which may indicate inappropriate or malicious activity; - Incident response; - Remediation of errors; - Suspension and/or revocation of access rights where policy violations occur; - Capacity planning.
+- Risk identification; - Level of security and access control appropriate for each aspect of an organisation's information systems (data, devices, equipment, storage, cloud, etc.) - A formal authorisation process for user system access and entitlements; - Logging, monitoring and reporting of activity; - Review of logs for orphaned accounts and inappropriate user access including unsuccessful authentication; - Identification of error and anomalies which may indicate inappropriate or malicious activity; - Incident response; - Remediation of errors; - $\bullet\,\,$ Suspension and/or revocation of access rights where policy violations occur; - Capacity planning.

-16.7.34.C.02.
 Control System Classifications(s): All Classifications; Compliance: Should [CID:6953]

-Where an agency has implemented MFA they SHOULD:
+Where an agency has implemented MFA they MUST:

-- Require MFA for administrative or other high privileged users; and - Implement a secure, multi-factor process to allow users to reset their normal usage user credentials.
+- require MFA for administrative or other high privileged users; and - implement a secure, multi-factor process to allow entities to reset their standard user credentials.